Polysyndactyly: Causes

 Polysyndactyly is typically inherited, in an autosomal dominant pattern.
 The specific mutations leading to polysyndactyly are varied between among types of the condition and different families.
-However, many cases are caused by changes to genetic elements affecting the signaling molecule Sonic Hedgehog (SHH).
+However, many cases are caused by changes to genetic elements affecting the signaling molecule Sonic hedgehog (SHH).
 Primarily, mutations are found in the zone of polarizing activity regulatory sequence, or ZRS, that controls the expression of SHH in developing limbs.
 Many cases of polysyndactyly are the result of duplications of the ZRS or the nearby pre-ZRS region.

 Polysyndactyly can be associated with the presence of other genetic disorders.
-It is a hallmark of Carpenter's syndrome, an autosomal recessive disorder that is also associated with craniosynostosis, obesity, short stature, and other malformations.
-Patients with other syndromes, including Pallister-Hall syndrome and Greig cephalopolysyndactyly syndrome may also display polysyndactyly of varying severity.
+It is a hallmark of Carpenter syndrome, an autosomal recessive disorder that is also associated with craniosynostosis, obesity, short stature, and other malformations.
+People with other syndromes, including Pallister–Hall syndrome and Greig cephalopolysyndactyly syndrome may also display polysyndactyly of varying severity.

 Polysyndactyly has full penetrance but variable expressivity; individuals who possess an allele for polysyndactyly may have a different severity of the condition.
 This has been seen in case studies where a parent has hexadactyly in their 4th and 5th fingers but their child has hexadactyly in their 1st, 2nd, 3rd and 4th fingers.